-A viatical settlement is some grim business.
-It allows the holder of a life insurance policy to sell it for more than its purchase price, but less than its face value.
-If you are in the market to sell one, you have our sympathies.
+A viatical settlement allows the holder of a life insurance policy to sell it for more than its purchase price, but less than its face value.
+If you are in the market to sell one, then you’ve likely fallen on hard times as it’s generally not considered the best idea.
 However, if you find yourself in that situation, there are a few things you should know before making a sale.

 What Is A Viatical Settlement?

 In a viatical settlement, you buy either all or part of a life insurance policy from the policy’s current owner.
 The buyer of a viatical settlement pays more than the cash surrender value of the policy (if any) but less than the final payout of the policy.
 They also pay all applicable premiums.
 In exchange, the buyer receives the policy payment once it matures (typically upon the policyholder’s death).